-The total pension liability for the FRS and HIS was determined by an actuarial valuation as of July 1, 2021, using the individual entry age normal actuarial cost method.
+The total pension liability for the FRS and HIS was determined by an actuarial valuation as of July 1, 2022, using the individual entry age normal actuarial cost method.
 Inflation increases for both plans is assumed at 2.4 percent.
 Payroll growth for both plans is assumed at 3.25 percent.
-Mortality assumptions for the FRS Pension Plan were based on the PUB-2010 base table, projected generationally with Scale MP-2018, and mortality assumptions for the HIS program were based on the Generational RP-2000 with projection scale BB tables.
-Both the discount rate and long-term expected rate of return used for FRS investments is 6.8 percent.
+Mortality assumptions for both the FRS Pension Plan and the HIS program were based on the PUB-2010 base table.
+Both the discount rate and long-term expected rate of return used for FRS investments is 6.7 percent.
 The FRS fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees; therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.
-Because the HIS program uses a pay-as-you-go funding structure, a municipal bond rate of 2.16 percent was used to determine its total pension liability.
+Because the HIS program uses a pay-as-you-go funding structure, a municipal bond rate of 3.54 percent was used to determine its total pension liability.

 In October 2018, the Actuarial Assumptions Conference adopted the Bond Buyer General Obligation 20-Bond Municipal Bond Index as the applicable municipal bond index.
-As of June 30, 2021, the municipal rate used by HIS decreased from 2.21 percent to 2.16 percent.
+As of June 30, 2022, the municipal rate used by HIS decreased from 2.16 percent to 3.54 percent.